pdn4kd/pdn4kd.github.io/_drafts/mass_scale3.markdown

 Transfer orbit ΔVs range from somewhat worse than Mars to Earth through Earth to Mars to minor nightmares.
 The worst case being trying to get from the surface of b to a flyby of h at over 26 km/s.

+Given that the star TRAPPIST-1 is so low mass, it's also worth looking at a hypothetical system that's a not so late M-dwarf.
+Say, 2x the mass:

 # Overall
 Apparently planetary masses and relative seperations matter a lot compared with distance to the star.
 All hail Oberth?
 This technically doesn't consider how much each extra m/s of ΔV or day of transit time actually matters, but that seems like the sort of detail better suited to an aerospace engineering project or worldbuilding for a specific SF setting.
 I wonder if [Project Rho][nyrath] has considered these for any planetary system other than our own?